 Is visiting Slovenia on your bucket list?

-This Balkan country is known for its beautiful mountains, with ski resorts, lakes, and ancient architecture.
-It’s no longer the best kept secret of Europe and many visitors go a step further, and buy a home for their own use exclusively or to use for their holidays and when not in use, rent out on platforms like AirBnB.
+This Balkan country is known for its beautiful mountains, ski resorts, lakes, and ancient architecture.
+It’s no longer the best-kept secret of Europe, and many visitors go a step further and buy a home for their use exclusively or to use for their holidays and, when not in service, rent out on platforms like AirBnB.

 Buying A Property In Slovenia Made Easier

-Iceland, Liechtenstein, and Norway are not in the EU but they’re part of the European Economic Agreement or EFTA and this membership allows its citizens the same equal opportunities as their EU neighbours, including freedom of travel, improved residence and employment terms.
+Iceland, Liechtenstein and Norway are not in the EU, but they’re part of the European Economic Agreement or EFTA and this membership allows its citizens the same equal opportunities as their EU neighbours, including freedom of travel, improved residence, and employment terms.

 The Attraction of Slovenia

 Slovenia is considered a safe country.
 It’s one of the safest in Europe.
 It has a strong growing economy and stable modern democracy.
 These are the conditions that appeal to entrepreneurs keen to grow startups.
 With more business, there will be more demand for workers and no shortage of interest.
 Accommodation is key to house a growing population, so investment in property and business is a must.
 Slovenia is definitely ‘open for business.